 The gates of Candlekeep are locked, because its inhabitants are afraid to attract to themselves the wrath of the mysterious attackers.
 Only Imoen, another child who was brought up by Gorion and has been like a sister to the protagonist, is willing to share the uncertain future.
 The two have nothing, no place to call their home, only a wide hostile world in front of them.
 A long and perilous journey begins there.

 Baldur's Gate is a role-playing game that uses the rule set of Advanced Dungeons & Dragons (AD&D).
 Set in the universe of Forgotten Realms, the game is the first part of the saga that lets the player explore various towns, wilderness areas and dungeons, undertake many side quests, and find companions for the long journey.
 The player creates the hero(ine) by selecting his or her class, choosing between fighter, thief, mage, priest, ranger, and druid (including sub-classes, dual- and multi-class characters); alignment (Good-Evil and Lawful-Chaotic axis), and weapon proficiencies.
 The 2nd edition AD&D rules are applied in the game during combat, character leveling, class restrictions, etc.

 Up to six player-controlled characters can participate in combat.
 Battles occur in the same environment as exploration, and flow in real time, though the player is able to pause combat at any time to issue precise commands to any of the characters.
 Once the game is unpaused, the characters repeat the last action selected by the player until it is changed or becomes impossible to execute.
 Characters can freely move during battles; party formation and positioning in combat play a significant role.

-- "柏德之門" -- Chinese spelling (traditional)
+- "柏德之門" -- Traditional Chinese spelling

-- "博德之门" -- Chinese spelling (simplified)
+- "博德之门" -- Simplified Chinese spelling

 - "Ворота Бальдура" -- Russian spelling